 About this programme

-Our Network Engineer Level 4 Apprenticeship combines online learning, classroom training and on-the-job experience to develop real world skills using cutting edge technology.
+Our Network Engineer Level 4 Apprenticeship combines online learning, live event training and on-the-job experience to develop real world skills using cutting edge technology.
 This programme is perfect for those fresh out of an IT education or already employed in the tech sector looking to take the next step.

-This programme concentrates on network design, advanced connectivity and advanced security.
+This programme concentrates on modern network infrastructure, advanced connectivity and advanced security.
 This enables the opportunity to develop and enhance technical skills, ensuring learners have the technical grounding needed to become a skilled Network Designer, Systems Engineer or Network Administrator.